wp-plugins/wp-e-commerce-predictive-search/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
-To do an automatic install of WP e-Commerce Grid View, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of WP e-Commerce Predictive Search, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

-In the search field type "WP e-Commerce Grid View" and click Search Plugins.
+In the search field type "WP e-Commerce Predictive Search" and click Search Plugins.
 Once you have found our plugin you can install it by simply clicking Install Now.
 After clicking that link you will be asked if you are sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

 = Manual installation =